Numerous entities have been the victim of data breaches while the required data protection laws are still ambiguous and circumstance dependent.

 Regulatory guidance suggests that the most effective mechanism to prevent data breaches is to ensure that there are strong and appropriate data protection measures implemented.

-If you have any inquiries regarding your privacy law or data protection obligations, contact Megan Jongebloed or click on the following link to Contact Us.
+If you have any inquiries regarding your privacy law or data protection obligations, please Contact Us.